 Here are the latest COVID-19 numbers confirmed Friday in Washington state

-The Washington state Department of Health reported 492 new COVID-19 cases and four deaths Friday.
+The Washington state Department of Health reported 411 new COVID-19 cases and one death Friday.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.